minio/docs/source/administration/object-management/create-lifecycle-management-expiration-rule.rst

 Expire Versioned Objects
 ------------------------

-Use :mc-cmd:`mc ilm add` to expiring noncurrent object versions and object delete markers:
+Use :mc:`mc ilm add` to expiring noncurrent object versions and object delete markers:

 - To expire noncurrent object versions after a specific duration in days,